File an application online to take the exam

-The Legal Specialist Examination is a one-day test given remotely in October every odd year.
+The Legal Specialist Examination is a one-day test given remotely in October every odd-numbered year.
 An applicant seeking State Bar legal specialization certification must first take and pass the Legal Specialist Examination before they can apply for initial certification.
 In order to take the exam, applicants must have been practicing in the desired specialty area since January of the year before the exam in order for them to meet the five-year practice requirement for certification before exam passage results expire.

 The Legal Specialist Examination consists of eight short essay questions and 75 multiple-choice questions and tests whether an attorney has a proficient understanding of the key laws, rules and procedures applicable to that area of law.
 Review the free exam preparation packet for your interested specialty area which contains a full listing of exam subject areas.

 Applicants must log into the exam by the posted password release time of 8:00 a.m. for the exam to verify their identification.
 In the morning, the exam will be administered in three, one-hour sessions (one hour per two essay questions).
 There will be a 30-minute break between each one-hour question session.
 Other than scheduled breaks, applicants are not permitted to leave the view of their web camera unless they finish the session early and upload their answers.
 In the afternoon, there will be one final one-hour session for the last two essay questions, then the multiple-choice questions will be split into two 76-minute and 74-minute sessions, each containing 38 and 37 questions, respectively.
 There will be a 30-minute break between the sessions.
 Other than the scheduled break, applicants are not permitted to leave the view of their web camera unless they finish early and upload their answers.